billsun9/ResumeOracle/README.md

 # Resume Oracle

-Parse your resume and return jobs from [indeed](https://www.indeed.com/) that best match your skills.
+Resume Oracle allows users to upload a resume and instantly get a list of jobs that match one's skills from [indeed](https://www.indeed.com/).

 Created by Ethan Turok and Bill Sun for Columbia's Devfest Hackathon March 2022.